 - Be mindful that electronic communication does not convey facial expression or tone of voice.
-It is important to consider that what is written could be misinterpreted. - Typing messages all in caps is regarded by most internet uses as shouting; so unless you mean to yell at someone, type your message in standard format. - It is appropriate to share your point of view as well as indicate disagreements with another's postshowever, it is not alright to make negative personal statements about another's posts. - Since many people read their email on small screen devices, when appropriate, be brief. - Clearly indicate the nature of your email messages. - It you send an email from a personal email account, sign the message.
+It is important to consider that what is written could be misinterpreted. - Typing messages all in caps is regarded by most Internet uses as shouting; so unless you mean to yell at someone, type your message in standard format. - It is appropriate to share your point of view as well as indicate disagreements with another's posts- however, it is not appropriate to make negative personal statements about another's posts. - Since many people read their email on small screen devices, when appropriate, be brief. - Clearly indicate the nature of your email message in the title of the communication.

+• It you send an email from a personal email account, sign the message.
 Often the names of personal email accounts are different from a person's given name.
 Use the KCC email whenever possible.